jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 In order to receive the frames, we need to conform to the  `AVCaptureVideoDataOutputSampleBufferDelegate` and implement the appropriate method.

 Add a print statement into the method below and run the app.
-You should see that print statement be printed many times, repeatedly.
+You should see the console grow rapidly.
 The AVCaptureSession returns data often.

 ``` swift
 class ViewController: UIViewController, AVCaptureVideoDataOutputSampleBufferDelegate {